You may register to vote in Dare County if you are:

 Persons who are not registered in a county may register at one-stop sites (early voting sites) during the early voting period.
 Upon completion of registration, the newly-registered voter can immediately vote at that same one-stop site.
 This process is known as same-day registration.

 Same-day registrants must attest to their eligibility and provide proof of residence.
-A voter attests to her eligibility by completing a Voter Registration Application and affixing his/her signature.
+A voter attests to their eligibility by completing a Voter Registration Application and affixing his/her signature.
 Knowingly attesting to false information is a Class One felony.
 After the voter's attestation, he/she must prove his/her residence by presenting any one of the following showing his/her current name and current address:

 - North Carolina driver license